nova0821/iotjs-wiki/IoT.js-API:-GPIO.md

 * `portNumber: Number` - port number to write
 * `value: Number(1 Byte)`.
 * `callback: Function(err: Error | null)`.
+  * if callback is not provided and error occurs, throws `GpioError` object

 Write a byte value to a port.